UN Chief Demands immediate, Unconditional Release Of Malis President, Cabinet Members - UrduPoint

 - Miscellaneous

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 19th Aug, 2020 ) :UN Secretary-General Antonio Guterres Wednesday called for the immediate restoration of constitutional order and the rule of law in Mali, after mutinying troops arrested the west African country's leader and other senior officials on Tuesday.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 20th Aug, 2020 ) ::UN Secretary-General Antonio Guterres Wednesday called for the immediate restoration of constitutional order and the rule of law in Mali, after mutinying troops arrested the west African country's leader and other senior officials on Tuesday.

 Soldiers had initially staged a mutiny at a base near the capital, Bamako, before subsequently detaining President Ibrahim Boubacar Keita and other members of his government, according to media reports.

-"The Secretary-General strongly condemns these actions and calls for the immediate restoration of constitutional order and rule of law in Mali", his Spokesperson said, adding that he was following the situation closely and with "great concern".
+"The Secretary-General strongly condemns these actions and calls for the immediate restoration of constitutional order and rule of law in Mali", his Spokesperson told the regular briefing in New York, adding that he was following the situation closely and with "great concern".

 "To this end, he demands the immediate and unconditional release of President Ibrahim Boubacar Keita and members of his cabinet," the spokesman added.